The Penis, Testicles and Other Bits

 What is sperm?

 Sperm is produced in the testicles, they are ejaculated from the penis in fluid called semen.
-Each ejaculate contains over 100 million sperm and as it only takes one to make a girl pregnant it is important to use a condom.
+Each ejaculate contains over 100 million sperm and as it only takes one to get someone pregnant it is important to use a condom.
 Pre cum, which is the fluid produced prior to ejaculation also contains sperm.
 If the condom bursts during sex it is important to let your partner know so they can access the emergency contraception, to help prevent a pregnancy.

 If your partner is not yet 16 years old then be aware of sex and the law

 Young people are sometimes tempted to look or exposed to pornography, and often get unrealistic ideas about sex and relationships.
-It’s worth knowing that this is illegal if you are not yet 18 years old.
+It’s worth knowing that there are laws around under 18’s accessing porn and websites should have safeguarding measures in place.

-During puberty, boys’ hormone levels vary.
+During puberty hormone levels vary.
 If the level of testosterone drops, oestrogen can cause breast tissue to grow.
-Many teenage boys have some degree of breast enlargement.
-This condition at puberty usually clears up as boys get older and their hormone levels become more stable.
+Many teenagers have some degree of breast enlargement.
+This condition at puberty usually clears up as people with a penis get older and their hormone levels become more stable.